timmytandian/gitpod-dotfiles/README.md

+### Note: This is repo is created based on a [repo template](https://github.com/gitpod-samples/demo-dotfiles-with-gitpod/tree/main) provided by Gitpod

 # Bring your Dotfiles to Gitpod

 Ever wondered how you can bring your personal dotfiles configurations to [Gitpod](https://www.gitpod.io/) to have your personalized ephemeral developer environments in the cloud?
 Here's how...